-2 1 Mitchell Street, Camden
+1 Mitchell Street, Camden

 Originally owned by the Macarthur family, this property was sold to James Bensley in 1855 for £75.
-It is thought to have been built between 1855 and 1859.
-The small gabled windows on the first floor and the roofline have decorative bargeboards.
+It is thought the house was built between 1855 and 1859.
+The small gabled windows on the first floor abd the roofline have decorative bargeboards.
 The cast iron railings on the veranda are a later addition.

-Lamden Town Farm Miss Davies' Dairy
+Camden Town Farm Miss Davies' Dairv